ICSResearch/TrapAttention/README.md

 ```python
 your_run_script.py --config configs/your_config.yaml  # adjust as needed
 ```
+# 📝 Tip
-📝 Tip: Make sure CUDA / GPU memory is sufficient if you run high‑res inputs or large batch size.
+Make sure CUDA / GPU memory is sufficient if you run high‑res inputs or large batch size.
 # 📚 Citation – If This Code Helps, Please CiteIf you use this code (or parts of it) in your work, please cite:bibtex
 ```bash
 @InProceedings{Ning_2023_CVPR,